'Lean On Me,' 'Lovely Day' singer Bill Withers dies at 81

 “The hardest thing in songwriting is to be simple and yet profound.
 And Bill seemed to understand, intrinsically and instinctively, how to do that,” Sting said in “Still Bill,” a 2010 documentary of Withers.

-But Withers' career when Sussex Records went bankrupt and he was scooped up by Columbia Records.
-He no longer had complete control over his music and chaffed when it was suggested he do an Elvis cover.
+But Withers’ career stalled when Sussex Records went bankrupt and he was scooped up by Columbia Records.
+He no longer had complete control over his music and chafed when it was suggested he do an Elvis cover.
 His new executives found Withers difficult.

 None of his Columbia albums reached the Top 40 except for 1977’s “Menagerie,” which produced “Lovely Day.”
 (His hit duet with Grover Washington Jr. “Just the Two of Us” was on Washington’s label).
 Withers’ last album was 1985’s “Watching You Watching Me.”